BottyGPT / DocsGPT deployment story

 3.4 Docker

 DocsGPT is run as a multi-container application with Docker Compose.
-You need basic Docker and Compose knowledge to deploy, debug, and maintain it.
+We rely on basic Docker/Compose knowledge to deploy, debug, and maintain it.

 Concepts: